ntamas/blockmodel/doc/blockmodel.rst

     divided into sections, where consecutive sections are separated by empty lines.
 A section always starts with a heading that defines what the section will contain.
 There are at least three sections in the output:
-    ``INFO``, which contains the number of vertices, the number of types, the log-likelihood and the AIC of the model, ``TYPES``, which contains the name and type of each vertex in a tabular format, one vertex per line, and ``PROBABILITIES``, which contains the *k* by *k* probability matrix.
+    ``INFO``, which contains the original input file name, the date when the dump was created, the number of vertices, the number of types, the log-likelihood and the AIC of the model, ``TYPES``, which contains the name and type of each vertex in a tabular format, one vertex per line, and ``PROBABILITIES``, which contains the *k* by *k* probability matrix.